Chika Okeke-Agulu: Exhibitions

 As an artist, Okeke-Agulu has had three solo exhibitions, five joint exhibitions, and twenty-eight group exhibitions in England, Germany, Nigeria, South Africa, South Korea, Sweden, Switzerland, Trinidad and Tobago, and the United States.
 He participated in the First Johannesburg Biennale (1995).
 His work is in the collections of the Newark Museum; Iwalewahaus, University of Bayreuth; and the National Council for Arts and Culture, Lagos.

-In 2020, Okeke-Agulu called on auction house Christie's to cancel its planned Paris sale of two Igbo sculptures, which were stolen during the Nigeria-Biafra War (1967-1970).
+In 2020, Okeke-Agulu called on auction house Christie's to cancel its planned Paris sale of two Igbo sculptures, which were stolen during the Nigeria-Biafra War (1967–1970).
 The auction went ahead.

 Other activities

 Okeke-Agulu is a member of the Board of Trustees of the Global Studies University, Sharjah, UAE.
 He has served on the Board of Directors of the College Art Association, and currently on the board of Princeton in Africa, the Transnational Board of Tate-Hyundai Research Centre, Tate Modern, and on the advisory board of the Africa Institute, Sharjah.
 He is a member of the Contemporary Art Committee, Philadelphia Museum of Art.

-Okeke-Agulu served as chair of the International Jury of the Decolonial Memorial, in Berlin in 2023-2024.
+Okeke-Agulu served as chair of the International Jury of the Decolonial Memorial, in Berlin in 2023–2024.
 In 2024, he served on the International Jury of the 60th Venice Biennale, chaired by Julia Bryan-Wilson.

 Recognition

 Okeke-Agulu received The Arnold Rubin Outstanding Publication Award, from the Arts Council of African Studies Association (2024); and College Art Association 2016 Frank Jewett Mather Award for Distinction in Art Criticism.
 He is the recipient, from the African Studies Association, of the 2016 Melville J. Herskovits Award for the most important scholarly work in African Studies published in English in 2015, and Honorable Mention, The Arnold Rubin Outstanding Publication Award, from the Art Council of African Studies Association (2017).
+In May 2026, he received Princeton University's Howard T. Behrman Award for Distinguished Achievement in the Humanities, the highest honor in the Humanities at the university.